weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 </TabItem>
 </Tabs>

-For more information on batch processing, see [Batch Inserts](/developers/weaviate/client-libraries/typescript/typescript-v3#batch-inserts).

-## Client Close Method
+### Client Close Method

 import TSClientClose from '/_includes/clients/ts-client-close.mdx';

 <TSClientClose />

-## Filter data
+### Filter data

-The Filter helper class makes it easier to use filters with conditions.
-The v3 client streamlines how you use Filter so your code is cleaner and more concise.
+The `Filter` helper class makes it easier to use filters with conditions.
+The v3 client streamlines how you use `Filter` so your code is cleaner and more concise.

 <Tabs groupId="languages">
 <TabItem value="jsv3" label="JS/TS (v3)">